cncf/tag-security/community/assessments/projects/kyverno/self-assessment.md

 ## Secure development practices

-The Kyverno project follows established CNCF and OSS best practices for code development and delivery:
+The Kyverno project follows established CNCF and OSS best practices for code development and delivery.

 ### Development Pipeline